Mohammad Huraira

 Mohammad Huraira (born 25 April 2002) is a Pakistani cricketer.
 He made his first-class debut on 20 October 2021, for Northern in the 2021–22 Quaid-e-Azam Trophy.
 Prior to his first-class debut, he was named in Pakistan's squad for the 2020 Under-19 Cricket World Cup.
+He made his test debut on 17 January 2025 against the West Indies at the Multan cricket stadium.

-In the tenth and final round of the 2021–22 Quaid-e-Azam Trophy, he scored his maiden double century in first-class cricket, before converting it into his maiden triple century.
+In the tenth and final round of the 2021–22 Quaid-e-Azam Trophy, Huraira scored his maiden double century in first-class cricket, before converting it into his maiden triple century.
 He became the second-youngest batter to score a triple century in a domestic first-class match in Pakistan.
 He made his Twenty20 debut on 20 February 2022, for Islamabad United in the 2022 Pakistan Super League.

+International career

+In June 2023, he received his first international call-up for Pakistan's Test squad for the away series against Sri Lanka.
+In August 2024, he was selected in Pakistan's test squad against Bangladesh.
+In December 2024, he was named in Pakistan's squad for test match series against West Indies.
+He made his test debut on 17 January 2025 against West Indies in Multan.
+He scored 35 runs across two innings of the test match.